Constraining the lensing dispersion from the angular clustering of binary black hole mergers: Discussion

 \subsection{Effect of the Luminosity Distance and Redshift Bin Widths}

 We investigate the influence of the widths of the luminosity distance and redshift bins on the signal-to-noise ratio.
-Fig.~\ref{fig:snr_dz} shows the signal-to-noise ratio for different redshift bin widths (\( dz = 0.10, 0.20, 0.25, 0.5, 1.0 \)) and equivalent luminosity distance bin widths, computed using Case$\;\mathrm{I}$.
+In this analysis, we assume the constant black hole merger rate of \( \dot{n}_{\mathrm{GW}} = 2\times 10^{-6}h^3~\mathrm{Mpc}^{-3}\,\mathrm{yr}^{-1} \) for all redshift bins.
+Fig.~\ref{fig:snr_dz} shows the signal-to-noise ratio for different redshift bin widths (\( dz = 0.12, 0.2, 0.3, 0.6, 1.2 \)) and equivalent luminosity distance bin widths, computed using Case$\;\mathrm{I}$.
 We find that narrower bins reduce the number density of gravitational wave sources, increasing the shot noise, and reducing the signal-to-noise ratio.

 Next, we fix the total redshift range to \( dz = 1.2 \) and divide it into multiple smaller bins to investigate the variation of the signal-to-noise ratio.
+This cumulative signal-to-noise ratio is given by

-As shown in Fig.~\ref{fig:snr_dz}, subdividing the whole range into two to four bins increases the cumulative signal-to-noise ratio.
-However, increasing the number of bins further does not improve the signal-to-noise ratio, as the signal-to-noise ratio in each bin becomes too small to contribute significantly (see also Fig.~\ref{fig:snr_dz}).
+where $(S/N)_i$ denotes the signal-to-noise ratio computed for the $i$-th sub-bin after dividing the total redshift bin into $N$ sub-bins.
+As shown in Fig.~\ref{fig:snr_div}, subdividing the whole range into two to four sub bins increases the cumulative signal-to-noise ratio.
+In general, a larger number of sub-bins $N$ and equivalently a smaller redshift bin width $dz$ leads to enhances the signal amplitude in each bin, potentially resulting in a higher cumulative signal-to-noise ratio.
+However, increasing the number of sub-bins further does not improve the cumulative signal-to-noise ratio, as the signal-to-noise ratio in each sub-bin becomes too small to contribute significantly (see also Fig.~\ref{fig:snr_dz}).
+In particular, the case with $dz=1.2$ shows a relatively high cumulative signal-to-noise ratio for the auto-correlation $(S / N)_{\mathrm{ww}}$, even though it has a broader redshift range and thus a more diluted signal.
 The improvement in the cumulative signal-to-noise ratio is at most approximately $20\%$ for the auto-correlation, while it reaches up to $70\%$ for the cross-correlation for $\ell_{\rm{max}}=300$.
 This implies that a sufficiently high number density of gravitational wave sources is required to increase the cumulative signal-to-noise ratio by dividing the data into multiple smaller redshift bins and summing them up.